carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

     - Useful for regulatory requirements that may not support multi-tenant virtualisation.
     - Great for licensing which doesn't support multi-tenancy or cloud.

-#### Security Groups

-- A security group acts as a **virtual firewall for your EC2 instances** to control incoming and outgoing traffic.
-- If you don't specify a Security Group, the EC2 instance is linked to the default Security Group.
-- Changes to a security groups rules take effect immediately and are automatically applied to all instances associated with that group.
-- When you create a New Security Group
-  - **All inbound traffic is blocked by default** - so we enable some IP and ports using Security Groups.
-    - To let All IPs in `0.0.0.0/0`.
-To let a single IP address in `X.X.X.X/32` (32 means this ip address)
-    - Common Ports: Linux (port 22) and Microsoft - RDP (port 3389)
-  - **All outbound traffic is allowed**.
-    - Common Ports: HTTP (80) and HTTPS (443)
-- Cardinality: N Security Group <-> N EC2 Instance
-  - You can have any number of EC2 instances within a security group.
-  - You can have multiple Security Groups attached/assigned to EC2 instances.
-- Security Groups vs ACL
-  - **Security Groups are STATEFUL, when you create an inbound rule and an outbound rule is automatically created**.
-However, NACL's are STATELESS, when you create an inbound rule and an outbound rule is not automatically created.
-  - **Security Groups are only permisse**, you can specify allows rule, but **not deny rules**.
-You CANNOT block specific IP's/Port's using Security Groups instead use Network Access Control Lists.

 #### EC2 Enhanced Networking

 - Elastic Network Interface (ENI) is a virtual network card, which you attach to EC2 instance in same AZ which is used to **ensure a good network performance**.